API

 Laws

-List all laws:
+List all laws (no content):

 curl -X GET "https://de.openlegaldata.io/api/laws/" \